firejump/vscode-frame-rainbow/README.md

 ## Configuration

 Although you can use it as it is, there is a possibility to configure some aspects of the extension.
-You can add the following setting overrides to your local `settings.json` file.
 The simplest way to do this is via extension settings:

 ![Settings](https://github.com/firejump/vscode-frame-rainbow/blob/master/assets/extension_settings_1.png?raw=true)
 ![Settings](https://github.com/firejump/vscode-frame-rainbow/blob/master/assets/extension_settings_2.png?raw=true)

+You can add the following setting overrides to your local `settings.json` file:

 ```js
   // For which languages frame-indent-rainbow should be activated (if empty it means all).